Polyurethane vs Lacquer — Which Wood Finish Lasts Longer?

 Dining Table or Kitchen Table

 Water-based polyurethane.
-Three coats minimum, four if the table gets heavy daily use.
+Three coats minimum — four if the table gets heavy daily use.
 Scuff between coats with 320-grit.
-The Varathane Diamond Finish or General Finishes High Performance are both excellent.
-Oil-based poly works too, but the amber tone is unpredictable on lighter woods and the dry time is frustrating on a large flat surface.
+Varathane Diamond Finish and General Finishes High Performance are both excellent.
+Oil-based poly works too, but the amber tone gets unpredictable on lighter woods and the dry time is genuinely frustrating on a large flat surface.

 Fine Furniture — Display Cabinets, Heirlooms, Instruments

 Lacquer, applied by spray.
-The clarity and depth are worth the setup cost if aesthetics matter.
+The clarity and depth are worth the setup cost when aesthetics matter.
 Pre-catalyzed lacquer from a supplier like Sherwin-Williams M.L.
 Campbell or Target Coatings if you want production-level durability with similar spray characteristics.
-Nitrocellulose if you want true repairability and the piece isn’t getting hard daily use.
+Nitrocellulose if you want true repairability and the piece isn’t seeing hard daily use.

 Hardwood Floors

 Oil-based polyurethane.
 The hardness and abrasion resistance at 3 to 4 coats is unmatched for floors.
-Bona Traffic HD is a water-based option that professional floor finishers use with good results, but for a DIY floor refinish with a rented drum sander and a brush, oil-based Minwax or Dura Seal is reliable and proven.
+Bona Traffic HD is a water-based option professional floor finishers use with good results — but for a DIY floor refinish with a rented drum sander and a brush, oil-based Minwax or Dura Seal is reliable and proven.

 Workshop Surfaces — Benchtops, Tool Tables

 Neither, honestly.
-Use a penetrating oil finish like Danish oil or a hard wax oil.
-Surface film finishes on bench tops chip and peel under tool use.
-But if you insist on a film finish, oil-based poly handles the abuse better than lacquer.
+Use a penetrating oil finish — Danish oil or a hard wax oil.
+Surface film finishes on bench tops chip and peel under real tool use.
+First, you should reconsider the film finish entirely — at least if your bench sees heavy work.
+But if you insist, oil-based poly handles the abuse better than lacquer.

 Outdoor Furniture

 Neither standard lacquer nor standard polyurethane.
 Use a spar varnish or exterior-rated finish like Helmsman Spar Urethane.
-Standard poly breaks down under UV exposure, and lacquer outdoors is a short conversation ending in peeling paint.
+Standard poly breaks down under UV exposure.
+Lacquer outdoors is a short story that ends in peeling.

-The honest summary is this — polyurethane lasts longer under daily mechanical abuse, but lacquer lasts longer in a practical sense when you factor in how easily it can be maintained and repaired over years of use.
-For most home woodworkers building furniture that will live in real houses with real families, water-based polyurethane is the right answer most of the time.
-For fine furniture that you want to look extraordinary and be refinishable fifty years from now, learn to spray lacquer.
+The honest summary: polyurethane lasts longer under daily mechanical abuse.
+Lacquer lasts longer in a practical sense once you factor in how easily it can be maintained and repaired over years of real use.
+For most home woodworkers building furniture that will live in real houses with real families, water-based polyurethane is the right call most of the time.
+For fine furniture you want to look extraordinary and be refinishable fifty years from now, learn to spray lacquer.
 Both are legitimate tools.
 Knowing when to reach for which one is what separates a good finisher from someone still arguing about it on the internet.

 David Chen